VA Housing Grants For Disabled Veterans

 The maximum amount of funding you can receive under a TRA grant is dependent on whether you qualify for a SHA or SAH grant.

-Those who qualify under the SHA grant can receive up to $7,256 in the 2021 fiscal year.
-Meanwhile those who qualify under the bigger SAH grant can receive up to $40,637 under the TRA grant of the same.
+Those who qualify under the SHA grant can receive up to $7,318 in 2022.
+Meanwhile those who qualify under the bigger SAH grant can receive up to $40,983 under the TRA grant of the same.
 Because it’s based on a temporary home, you have to use the funding in the year that you get it.

 Home Improvement And Structural Alterations (HISA) Grant